tobiasHeinke/monostyle/README.md

   <dt>update -u</dt>
   <dd>Update the working copy.</dd>
   <dt>autofix -a</dt>
   <dd>Apply autofixes.
-This also does an update if the changes are from external.</dd>
+This also does an update if the changes are external.</dd>
   <dt>open -o</dt>
   <dd>Open a file in a text editor if the report has a severity higher than specified.
       Please check if your editor of choice is available (else please make a I/PR to add it).